 - To be able to communicate effectively in both oral and written mediums both internally and with customers on a range of topics that will support, HV inspection and diagnosing techniques.

-At the end of the course, you will gain an NVQ Level 3 Heavy Vehicle Service and Maintenance Technician qualification.
-You can then progress onto a Level 4 Engineering qualification or Level 5 CMI Management and Leadership.
+At the end of the course, you will gain a Level 3 Heavy Vehicle Service and Maintenance Technician qualification.
+You can then progress onto a Level 4 engineering qualification or Level 5 CMI Management and Leadership.

-Attendance will either be via day release or block release dependent upon location.
-The course will include written exams, professional discussions, observations and end point assessment.
+The course will include written exams, professional discussions, observations and an end point assessment.